openlexington/treatment-directory/README.md

 Because the service exists doesn't necessarily mean it's a good service.
 Waiting lists, for example, so the client can't get help immediately.
 Social might need to tell the state "there's a waiting list for service X" and the state can see there's a need for more funding in that area.

 Social worker gets a referral, sees the client's income, whether they're single or a family, etc. before meeting the client.
 Can start to filter out "well I can't use that service, they won't be able to afford it."
 She won't really know until she sits down and talks to the client.
 But maybe they've got $100,000 under the bed they didn't tell the nurse about, or they have a rich aunt.

+Social worker's assessment of a client, usually at the client's house in person:

+- Diagnosis
+- Income
+- Level of function, present and future
+    - Outcome, whether they can be more independent or if they're in decline
+- How many in the home
+    - Do they live with a caregiver?
+Do they live alone and a caregiver comes over?
+Do they live with family?
+- Goals for short term
+    - Client's goal might be to get hot meals.
+Insurance limits how many visits you can have.
+If it takes the social worker three visits to get hot meals for the client, that's bad.
+It'd be better to look up that service on her phone and give the resource to the client immediately.